Research

 Select Research in Progress

-Do the processes that agents use to establish social and cultural inclusion matter for their ultimate success?
-We study symbolic policy changes by analyzing reactions to the renaming of U.S. geographic landmarks.
-Descriptively, people living in zip-codes that experience geographic landmark name changes are more likely to donate to to Republican political candidates and less likely to donate to Democratic political candidates after name removals are announced, but not when the replacement names themselves are announced.
-In a survey experiment, respondents express much more conservative policy preferences when we frame the 2015 renaming of Mt.
+Why are people willing to pay for things that are symbolic?
+We analyze reactions to the renaming of U.S. geographic landmarks to argue that people lose utility through the process of how symbols change, even when they are indifferent to the symbols themselves.
+Descriptively, people living in zip-codes that experience geographic landmark name changes initiated by a Democratic administration are more likely to donate to Republican political candidates and less likely to donate to Democratic political candidates after name removals are announced, but not when the replacement names themselves are announced.
+In a 2024 survey experiment, all respondents express much more conservative policy preferences when we frame the 2015 (Democratic administration) renaming of Mt.
 McKinley to Mt.
 Denali as a process enacted by and benefiting groups of people, rather than a passive occurrence.
-Emphasizing the Indigenous origins of the name ``Denali'' does not generate the same response, and when combined with the active voice treatment actually mitigates the backlash.
-Jointly, these findings suggest that people lose utility through the processes that seek to enact, remove, or replace symbols, distinct from preferences over the symbols themselves.
-Crucially, tailored information can psychologically compensate people for these utility losses and reduce backlash.
+Emphasizing the Indigenous origins of the name Denali does not generate the same response.
+In a 2025 survey experiment, White respondents again report more conservative policy preferences when we frame the 2025 (Republican administration) renaming of Mt.
+Denali to Mt.
+McKinley as an active rather than passive process, while non-White respondents express much more liberal policy preferences.
+These results suggest that how people interpret the process of symbolic change depends on the interaction between personal identity and the identity represented by the symbolic change.

 General Equilibrium Impacts of Social Network Formation. | AEA RCT Registry | Data collection complete, analysis in progress.